Tchakatak/PyrcBot/README.md

-# A simple python irc bot
+# A simple python IRC bot

-I created this repository because i need a irc bot for the Root-Me challenge.
+I created this repository because i needed a IRC bot for some Root-Me challenge.

 I decided to create only one program to reply to all challenge based on IRC.

-This one interract with the challenge bot and a C&C channel.
+This bot is made with pure python 2.7 and do not require any other third party stuff

-This is written in pure interrest to make this code evolve.
+This is written in pure interest to make this code evolve.

 Please do not use this code to cheat, you will not get any pleasure to do so.

+# Usage

+To start the bot just execute python bot.py